texadactyl/rpi_clock/README.md

 * Another Linux distribution or any O.S. which supports Python 3, JSON, and Tk.
 * Run on MacOS or Windows.

-I have run this project on both Ubuntu and Raspberry Pi 3 model B with a standard display connected with HDMI cable.
+In addition to the TFT environment, I have run this project with Xubuntu on Raspberry Pi 3 model B with a standard display connected with HDMI cable.
 It currently hogs the entire screen but it works.
 To exit, you have to Alt-Tab to another open window and kill the rpi_clock task.
 Not elegant!

 LICENSING